vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 one more time and re-evaluate the situation more carefully at the next gauze change.

+### Gauze removal around 3:30 PM

+Around 3:30 PM, I felt reasonably convinced that I was no longer actively bleeding, and the additional blood picked up was just the blood around the clot.
+So, I removed the gauze pad, drooled out, and drank some water.

 ## Application of ice pack

 My first application of the ice pack was from 2:15 PM to 2:30 PM,